We don’t often visit art galleries.

 After snapping up a tea bar in Covent Garden, founder and director Sue Davies quickly developed the space into the UK’s first dedicated space for photography and photographers.
 The gallery’s now moved into an old textiles factory in Soho, but continues to act as a centre of excellence for, and research into the 20th century’s iconic medium, with plenty of wonderful camera work to admire over its six floors.
 Check out the Soho Photography Quarter outside, an old alleyway that’s been revamped as a kind of al fresco gallery space.

-Address: 16-18 Ramillies Street, W1F 7LW | Opening Hours: Mon-Wed 10am-6pm, Thurs-Fri 10am-8pm, Sat 10am-6pm, Sun 11am-6pm | Entry: £5 (entry to all exhibitions)
+Address: 16-18 Ramillies Street, W1F 7LW | Opening Hours: Mon-Wed 10am-6pm, Thurs-Fri 10am-8pm, Sat 10am-6pm, Sun 11am-6pm | Entry: £10/8.50 online (entry to all exhibitions), free Fridays from 5pm

 –

-The Queen’s Gallery | St James
+The King’s Gallery | St James

-Once an exclusively royal affair but these days awash with the unwashed, the Queen’s Gallery is the dictionary definition of a fine art gallery – “a place that houses work created primarily for aesthetic and intellectual purposes”.
+Once an exclusively royal affair but these days awash with the unwashed, the King’s Gallery is the dictionary definition of a fine art gallery – “a place that houses work created primarily for aesthetic and intellectual purposes”.
 The collection is, unsurprisingly, fit for a king and contains a revolving exhibit of works owned by the royals to ensure their protection for, and presumably from, the Great British public.

 WHAT’S ON

-Address: Buckingham Palace, Buckingham Palace Road, SW1A 1AA | Opening Hours: Thurs-Mon, 10am-5.30pm | Entry: £17
+Address: Buckingham Palace, Buckingham Palace Road, SW1A 1AA | Opening Hours: Daily 9.30am-5.30pm | Entry: £19

 –